High Voltage Direct Current

 How does it work?

 HVDC transmission utilizes a converter station at either end of the system.
-A mercury arc valve is used widely for the conversion of AC and DC current.
+A mercury arc valve or solid state valve (thyristor) is used for the conversion of AC and DC current.
 The valve at the beginning of the system converts alternating current to HVDC, the HVDC travels to the next location through a cable, and the valve at the end of the system converts the HVDC back to alternating current.

 How will it be used in the future?